-Routine analysis of genetic sequence data enables CDC and its public health partners to identify and characterize variant viruses—either new ones identified here or those already identified abroad—and to investigate how variants impact COVID-19 disease severity and how variants impact the effectiveness of vaccines and therapeutics. https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/variant-surveillance.html
+Routine analysis of genetic sequence data enables Centers for Disease Control and Prevention (CDC) and its public health partners to identify and characterize variant viruses—either new ones identified here or those already identified abroad—and to investigate how variants impact COVID-19 disease severity and how variants impact the effectiveness of vaccines and therapeutics. https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/variant-surveillance.html

-Is the SARS-CoV-2 genomic sequencing separate from the testing conducted regularly by the UO’s testing program, MAP?
+Is the SARS-CoV-2 genomic sequencing separate from the testing conducted regularly by the UO’s Monitoring and Assessment Program (MAP)?

-MAP regularly conducts viral qPCR tests that identify an active infection by detecting the virus’s genetic material in a nasal swab sample. https://www.cdc.gov/coronavirus/2019-ncov/testing/diagnostic-testing.html
+MAP regularly conducts viral qPCR tests that identify an active infection by detecting the virus’s genetic material in a nasal swab or saliva sample. https://www.cdc.gov/coronavirus/2019-ncov/testing/diagnostic-testing.html